Zulu-Inuoe/jzon/README.md

 }
 ```

-`coerced-keys` should a list of 'keys', which are two (or three) element lists of the form:
+`coerced-fields` should a list of 'fields', which are two (or three) element lists of the form:

 ``` common-lisp
 (name value &optional type)